Which Leakage Types Matter? A Quantitative Landscape Across 2,047 Benchmark Datasets: Discussion

 Every ML textbook warns: normalize inside the fold.
 That advice is correct.
 Nine experiments confirm the magnitude is negligible at typical dataset sizes (\(\Delta\)AUC \textless{} 0.005 in all cases).
-Scikit-learn Pipelines (\citeproc{ref-pedregosa2011sklearn}{Pedregosa et al. 2011}) already handle this correctly: a Pipeline with a StandardScaler first step fits on training data only and transforms both splits per fold.
+Scikit-learn Pipelines (\citeproc{ref-pedregosa2011scikit}{Pedregosa et al. 2011}) already handle this correctly: a Pipeline with a StandardScaler first step learns scaling parameters from the training portion of each fold and applies the same parameters to the held-out portion.
 The tooling solution for Class I leakage exists and works.
 The problem is that the pedagogical emphasis on per-fold preprocessing is disproportionate to the risk it mitigates.

 The results suggest a different ordering.
 The leakage types that actually inflate performance estimates are: (1) selection leakage, particularly peeking (\(\Delta\)AUC = +0.040) and seed cherry-picking (\(\Delta\)AUC = +0.045); (2) memorization leakage, particularly in high-capacity models (\(\Delta\)AUC = +0.013--0.026 at 10\% duplication); and (3) early stopping on test data (d\(_z\) = 0.46).
-Practitioners should audit for these first.
+Within the iid tabular regime studied here, practitioners should audit for these first; for temporal, grouped, or spatial data the boundary experiment suggests Class IV may dominate and the priority ordering changes accordingly (see Limitation 13).